ryuichiueda/emcl/README.md

 emcl is an alternative Monte Carlo localization (MCL) package to amcl (http://wiki.ros.org/amcl).
 Differently from amcl, KLD-samping and adaptive MCL are not implemented.
 Instead, the expansion resetting is implemented[^1].

+## expansion resetting

+This method expands the distribution of particles when the robot suffers surprising sensor data.
+This mechanism is effective toward skidding and small range kidnaps of robots.

 ## Nodes

 ### mcl_node